EvanSmart-9AppSoft/EvanSmart-9AppSoft/README.md

 - 👋 Hi, I’m Evan Smart, a Co-Founder and CEO at 9AppSoft
-- 👀 9AppSoft is an NiT award winning innovation company
+- 👀 9AppSoft is an NiTA award winning innovation company
 - 🌱 9AppSoft helps empower organisations in their digital transformation
 - 💞️ Reach out and let empower your businesses
 - 📫 How to reach us ...